BookingSync/operations/README.md

 * `success?`, `failure?` - checks for errors presence.
 * `errors(full: true)` - this is not only an attribute but also a method accepting additional params just like `Dry::Validation::Contract#errors` does.
-* `failed_policy?`, `failed_precondition?`, `failed_precheck?` - checks whether operation failed on policy, precondition or any of them respectively.
+* `failed_policy?`, `failed_precondition?`, `failed_precheck?` - checks whether the operation failed on policy, precondition, or any of them respectively.
 It is possible to check for exact error codes as well.

 ### Params and context

 Every operation input consists of 2 components: params and context.
 Params is a hash and it is passed as a hash argument while context is passed as kwargs.

-Params is used to pass user input.
+Params are used to pass user input.
 It will be coerced by the contract implementation and will contain only simple types like strings or integers.
 Context should never contain any user input and used to pass contextual data like current_user or, say, ActiveRecord models that were fetched from DB before the operation call.

 ```ruby